ADORSYS-GIS/openstack/docs/netplan_doc.md

 As mentioned above, Netplan acts as a unified configuration interface for two main network managers: NetworkManager and systemd-networkd.
-Both services play a key role in managing network interfaces on Ubuntu distributions and its derivatives, but they are not used in the same contexts.
+Both services play a key role in managing network interfaces on Ubuntu distributions and their derivatives, but they are not used in the same contexts.

 ### Network Manager